 Step 2: Tap the pencil and pad icon at the lower right of the screen to start a new note.

-Step 4: Now tap the Checklist icon in the toolbar, as depicted below.
+Step 4: Now tap the Checklist icon in the toolbar.

 Step 5: An empty circle will appear in your note, letting you type your first to-do.
 Pressing Enter positions the cursor in a new line so you can create another to-do.